sacah/sacah.net-jekyll/_posts/2014-11-10-sli-scaling-analysis.md

 * FPS: min - 46, average - 60, max - 76
 * Runs: 3

-Tomb raider scales excellently to 3 cards.
+Tomb Raider scales excellently to 3 cards.
 There was only a very small amount of micro stuttering, that I had to look for.
 Overall the benchmark felt smooth and certainly was smoother with 3 cards than with 2, and significantly better than 1, with most frames sitting around the 60 mark.
 The GPU's load all stayed 90% and above, the 3rd card did throttle a little when it hit 80 degrees after running the benchmark 3 times, but still managed to remain smooth.
 These extremely high settings are definately something three cards feels suited to manage.

 ![Watch Dogs Image](/img/Watch_Dogs_hero.jpg)